CMSC330-Summer23/cmsc330-summer23/projects/project0/README.md

 Whenever you want to submit your project to gradescope, you will need to push your latest version to your repo.
 Follow these steps to do so:

 First, make sure all your changes are pushed to github using the `git add`, `git commit`, and `git push` commands.
+We will teach you basic git usage in the first few days of the course, but you can refer to [my notes](https://bakalian.cs.umd.edu/assets/notes/git.pdf) for assistance.
+Additionally you can refer to a [testing repo](https://github.com/CliffBakalian/git-basics) I made, but it's recommended you make your own.

 Next, to submit your project, you can run `submit` from your project directory.